 My first experience with His Holiness was him reaching out and patting my fro - and that was typical of the whole ten days, both His Holiness and Arch (as Archbishop Desmond Tutu antically prefers to be called) were constantly joking, welcoming, inclusive and kind.
 His Holiness insisted on having lunch with everyone at least once, so we all dined in his private dining room at some point.
 He led us in a meditation in his home as well - then Arch performed communion for us all.
 We levitated back to work.

-There's a quote from the Dalai Lama painted in huge letters across one of the buildings at the Tibetan Children's Center: My Religion Is Simple - Kindness Is My Religion.
+There's a quote from the Dalai Lama painted in huge letters across one of the buildings at the Tibetan Children's Village: My Religion Is Simple - Kindness Is My Religion.
 This from a man who had to flee his country under threat of capture, imprisonment and possible disappearance (Gendun Choekyi Nyima, the Panchen Lama, disappeared at five and hasn't been heard from in 20 years.)
 And Arch, a man who has seen so many horrors (having lived through apartheid) believes firmly in forgiving one's enemies - not condoning their actions, but forgiving the human.
 It was an incredible conversation - it still feels surreal.
 I am incredibly lucky and grateful to have been there.